 - Daylight Horror: The "gas from the refrigerator" incident in Life Among the Savages... including the fact that she managed to get a sparkling new remodeled kitchen out of her husband in the following weeks.

 - The '50s: Jackson had a talent for both invoking and successfully skewering the popular culture of the time, such as "Birthday Party".
-Preteen Jannie's slumber party fills the house with the sounds of Elvis Presley while jazz-loving oldest son Laurie retreats to the den with his trombone.
-Meanwhile, little Barry cranks his "Spacemen on the Moon" record ("5—4—3—2—1...BLAST OFF!") and his sister Sally joins in with a recording of Peter and the Wolf.
-After a few repetitions of The King, both parents give their son permission to start practicing, with instructions to "play the loudest".
+Preteen Jannie's slumber party fills the house with the sounds of Elvis Presley while jazz-loving oldest son Laurie retreats to the den with his trumpet.
+Meanwhile, little Barry cranks his "Spacemen on the Moon" record ("5—4—3—2—1...BLAST OFF!!!")note and his sister Sally joins in with a recording of Peter and the Wolf.
+After a few repetitions of The King, both parents give their son permission to start practicing, with Dad telling him to "play the loudest".

 - Four-Temperament Ensemble: